Steadily moving closer to our dream of 'Golden Goa': CM Sawant | Politics

 Goa Chief Minister Pramod Sawant on Monday extended greetings on the occasion of the state's Liberation Day and said they were steadily inching closer towards the dream of a ''Golden Goa''.

-The coastal state was liberated from the Portuguese rule on December 19, 1961.
+The Indian armed forces had conducted the 'Operation Vijay' and liberated Goa from the 450-year-old Portuguese rule on December 19, 1961.

+Later, the first elections for the Goa Legislative Assembly were held in 1963 when the Maharashtrawadi Gomantak Party formed government under the leadership of Dayanand Bandodkar.

 He said the sacrifices and efforts of the revolutionary freedom fighters will be eternally cherished.